Tim Scott (guitarist): Music career

 The Bald on the Inside press reviews opened the opportunity for Scott to work with BBC Radio 1 DJ Judge Jules, writing and performing on the instrumental guitar track "Puesta Del Sol" for Judge Jules' debut album Proven Worldwide.
-Scott played live improvised guitar over his backroom Funky House/Dirty Electro DJ set during the BBC Radio 1 weekend in Ibiza on 15 and 16 August 2005.
-From 2005-2008 Scott performed at clubs in Ibiza and the UK alongside Judge Jules and other artists such as Jon Fitz and Katherine Ellis.
+Scott played live guitar over his backroom Funky House/Dirty Electro DJ set during the BBC Radio 1 weekend in Ibiza on 15 and 16 August 2005.
+From 2005–2008 Scott performed at clubs in Ibiza and the UK, alongside Judge Jules and other artists such as Jon Fitz and Katherine Ellis.

 Scott's second solo album, Guitar Mashing, was released on 26 November 2008.
-The album was critically well-received, with Total Guitar describing Scott's music as "mashing his guitar mastery (think Vai and Satriani) with chilled Ibiza sounds."
-Since the release of Guitar Mashing Scott has been concentrating on releasing singles online.
-The first single, "Amy Jane", was released in late 2009 to positive reviews.
+The album was critically well-received, with Total Guitar describing Scott's music as a blend between "guitar mastery (think Vai and Satriani) with chilled Ibiza sounds".
+Since the release of Guitar Mashing Scott had been releasing digital singles, beginning with "Amy Jane", which was released in late 2009 to positive reviews.
+The grouped release of "Amy Jane", "Angel Dust" and "4:AM" singles and the digital release of Bald on the Inside all in November 2009, were all encompassed under the Acer Records umbrella.

-At the end of July 2010, Scott took delivery of his own Jackson Soloist signature guitar described by The Manchester Evening News – "The Hazel Grove musician has finally got his hands on his one-off sparkly pink Custom Shop Jackson Guitar in his signature shade…".
+At the end of July 2010, Scott took delivery of Jackson Soloist, a custom-made guitar described by The Manchester Evening News as his one-off sparkly pink Custom Shop Jackson Guitar in his signature shade…".